aaronbloomfield/pdr/uva/syllabus.md

 **Course Description:** This course will introduce you to program and data representation from high level concepts to machine level implementation.
 Data structuring techniques and the representation of data structures during program execution are discussed, as are operations and control structures and their representation during program execution.
 Representations of numbers, arithmetic operations, arrays, records, recursion, hashing, stacks, queues, trees, graphs, and related concepts are also covered.

-**Availability:** It is important to us to be available to my students, and to address their concerns.
-If you cannot meet with one of us during our office hours, e-mail and we will find the time to meet.
-That being said, like everybody else we am quite busy, so it may take a day or more to find a time to meet.
-And if you have any comments on the course - what is working, what is not working, what can be done better, etc. - we are very interested in hearing about them.
+**Availability:** It is important to me to be available to my students, and to address their concerns.
+If you cannot meet with me during office hours, e-mail and I will try to find the time to meet.
+That being said, like everybody else I am quite busy, so it may take a day or more to find a time to meet.
+And if you have any comments on the course - what is working, what is not working, what can be done better, etc. - I am very interested in hearing about them.
 There is an [anonymous feedback tool through Collab][37], or you can send me an e-mail (please do NOT email the TAs directly).
 I tend to get bogged down by e-mail as the semester progresses, so seeing me in person (right after lecture, during office hours, etc.) is often a good way to get a more immediate response.

 **Prerequisites:** CS 2110 (Software Development Methods) or CS 2220 (Engineering Software); and CS 2102 (Discrete Math), all with grades of C- or above.
 Note that CS 2102 is allowed as a co-requisite, but see the details for this in the [first slide set][11] (specifically, [here][12]).